ssampatucsd/DSC232-Group_Project_Yelp/README.md

   1. State: Top 5 states are PA, FL, TN, IN, MO.
   2. Stars: 4.0 had the highest count, followed by 4.5.
 Distribution resembles a bell curve that is skewed left.
   3. Category: Top 5 categories are: resturaunts, food, shopping, home services, beauty and spas.
 Resturaunts had an exceedingly high amount of reviews.
-  4. City: Top 5 cities areL Philadelphia, Tuscon, Tampa, Indianapolis, Nashville.
+  4. City: Top 5 cities are: Philadelphia, Tuscon, Tampa, Indianapolis, Nashville.
 This is consistent with the top 5 states.
 Further, there were a handful of cities with less than 3 businesses.

 User DataFrame:
 - Observation count: Total number of users = 1987897